Skip to main content

 Formative Assessment

-Fortnightly written or electronic assignments to be assessed and returned.
-Other assignments are set for self-study and complete solutions are made available to students.
+Term 1: Fortnightly written or electronic assignments to be assessed and returned.
+Other assignments are set for self-study and solutions are made available to students.
 Students will have about one week to complete each assignment.
-A 45-minute Collection paper at the beginning of Epiphany term.
+Term 2: 45 minute collection paper in the beginning of Epiphany term.

 More information